clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/01_summary.md

 ### Providers

-Providers can create subscriptions either directly to the subscribe contract or through our frontend or through their own custom frontend.
+Providers can create subscriptions either directly to the subscribe contract, through our frontend or through their own custom frontend.

 After choosing details of the subscription such as the freqency, amount and due date they will then pay the blockchain fees and be given a unique URL to dissemenate to their subscribers.